Distance: approx 8 km

 If you are a slower runner doing the longer distances, check the cutoff paces above.

 To avoid long queues at the portaloos when you get there, please use a public toilet on the way.
-There are public toilets in Birdwood, Gumeracha, Mt Pleasant and Williamstown.
+There are public toilets in the centres of Inman Valley, Myponga and Yankalilla.

 TRSA is using state of the art electronic timing at its events for safety as well as to provide speedy and accurate results.
 After you have entered online and checked that all information provided is correct, there are 3 steps that you need to follow on arrival: